Skip to main content

 • Cruelty-free

-• Suitable for medium to short hair lengths
+• Best for short to medium hair

 Best hair wax for:

-• Adds a shiny finish to the hair.
+• Adds a healthy, shiny finish

-Bottom Line
+Bottom Line:

 8. Gatsby Moving Rubber Spiky Edge Hair Wax